ElysiumRobotics/segment-anything/README.md

 ## <a name="GettingStarted"></a>Getting Started

 First download a [model checkpoint](#model-checkpoints).
 Then the model can be used in just a few lines to get masks from a given prompt:
+We are using "sam_vit_h_4b8939.pth" stored in 'model' folder
 ```
 from segment_anything import SamPredictor, sam_model_registry
 sam = sam_model_registry["<model_type>"](checkpoint="<path/to/checkpoint>")